sgrankin/mk/mk.1.md

 :   the process id for the mk executing the recipe.

 $prereq
 :   all the prerequisites for this rule.
+Individual prerequisites
+    can be accessed using `prereq1, ..., $prereqN`.

 $stem
 :   if this is a meta-rule, $stem is the string